Future Fund: is this the end of the line for traditional portfolio construction?

-“The death of traditional portfolio construction” is the working title for a position paper being released within a week by Future Fund, Craig Thorburn, director at the CIO office at Australia’s sovereign wealth fund, told the audience at AsianInvestor’s 12th Southeast Asia Institutional Investment Forum in Singapore on November 22.
+“The death of traditional portfolio construction” is the working title for a position paper slated to be released by Future Fund, Craig Thorburn, director at the CIO office at Australia’s sovereign wealth fund, told the audience at AsianInvestor’s 12th Southeast Asia Institutional Investment Forum in Singapore on November 22.

 This edgy and enticing title highlights that – depending on type, mission and mandate – asset owners may have to rethink how they go about their portfolio construction and asset allocation in a world of sustained inflation, deglobalisation and increased geopolitical risk.